havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 Versions
 ===============
-The current version is 2.5.1
+The current version is 2.6

+- 2.6
+    - Added graphical output flexibility (#23)
+    - Added CSV output for the tile mean directions (#24)
 - 2.5.1
     - SVG export fixed (#21)
 - 2.5